18F/join.tts.gsa.gov/pages/positions/consulting-software-engineer.md

   {{ page.org }} is hiring for GS-{{ page.gs_level }} {{ page.title }}.
 This page contains information related to the role as well as a link to submit your application.
 Check out [Join TTS Hiring Process]({{site.baseurl}}/hiring-process/) to learn more about the application process.
 {% endif %}

+**Location:**
+{{ page.location }}

+**Salary Range:**
+Base salary GS-{{ page.gs_level }} - ${{ page.salary_min }} to ${{ page.salary_max }}

+If you are a new federal employee, your starting salary will likely be set at the Step 1 of the grade for which you are selected.
+Total compensation may include locality pay based on the individual's duty location.
+For more salary information including locality pay details, please visit [OPM's Salaries & Wages page](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/).

+**Who May Apply:**
+All United States citizens and nationals (residents of American Samoa and Swains Islands) and applicants must not be GSA employees or contractors

 ## Role Summary:

 ### {{ page.title }} - GS-{{ page.gs_level }}